Loveable Lemons

 To thicken the BBQ sauce, put the leftover sauce in a saucepan on the stove top.
 Cook it over low heat and stir the reserved sauce on a low simmer until it reaches your desired thickness.
 Allow the BBQ sauce to cool and store it in an airtight container in the refrigerator.
 Use the leftover sauce on any leftover shredded pork.

-pulled pork on top of a baked potato.
+bbq pulled pork on a toasted hamburger bun.

-Pork drenched in BBQ sauce and cooked all day long in the crock pot.
-Shredded and pilled on a buttered baked potato and topped with more BBQ sauce - dinner is done.
+Shredded pork drenched in BBQ sauce and cooked all day long in the crock pot.

 Prep Time: 5 minutes minutes